-Kelly Jin is Vice President for Community and National Initiatives at the Knight Foundation, where she leads a team of 20 in eight offices across the country, a $150M active grant portfolio, and $30M in annual grant-making.
-The Community and National Initiatives team invests in the future of more engaged and informed 26 Knight cities, with investment strategies including downtown and neighborhood revitalization, smart cities, public spaces, and economic opportunity.
+Kelly Jin is Vice President for Community and National Initiatives at Knight Foundation in Miami, Florida.
+She leads a team of 20 in eight offices across the country, a $150M active grant portfolio, and $30M in annual grant-making.
+The Community and National Initiatives team develops and manages the foundation’s investments in the future of more informed and engaged communities in 26 Knight cities, guided by locally-relevant strategies including downtown and neighborhood revitalization, smart cities, public spaces, and economic opportunity.

 Kelly most recently served as Chief Analytics Officer for the City of New York and Director of the Mayor’s Office of Data Analytics.
 Her New York City team focused on delivering insights for a more equitable and efficient city.
 Her office launched the NYC Recovery Data Partnership, a first-of-its-kind effort for community, non-profit, and private organizations to share data with the City to aid in COVID-19 response and recovery efforts.